215-967-9070

 9. Come Prepared to Make Tough Compromises

-All of this being said, successful mediation is about each party being willing to accept compromises, sometimes difficult ones.
-Again, you can identify the issues you are less likely to bend on in advance and be prepared to offer compromises on other issues in exchange.
+For successful divorce mediation, each party must be willing to accept compromises, sometimes difficult ones.
+You can identify the issues you are less likely to bend on in advance and be prepared to offer compromises on other issues in exchange.

 10. Bring Any & All Marital Documents

-Bring relevant financial as well as documents such as a prenuptial agreement or adoption paperwork.
+Bring all relevant marital and financial documents to divorce mediation, such as a prenuptial agreement or adoption paperwork.
 The mediator may ask to see these.

 11. Income Information

 You will likely discuss property settlement and support, so each of you will need proof of income such as pay stubs or bank statements.
-Also bring evidence of any other source of income or form of income you receive, such as SSI or SSDI or workers’ compensation.
+Bring evidence of any other source of income or form of income you receive, such as SSI or SSDI ro workers’ compensation.

 12. State & Federal Tax Returns for the Last 3 Years